-Savvy Rest platform beds and sofas are made with style and aesthetics in mind, but using natural materials and providing a durable product are equally important.
-We’ve covered all the bases with our furniture.
-From our Afton and Esmont natural platform beds to our Verona line of organic sofas, loveseats, and armchairs, you’ll find beautiful products that will last for years to come.
+Savvy Rest platform beds are made with style and function in mind, but using natural materials and providing a durable product are equally important.
+We’ve covered all the bases with our Afton and Esmont platform beds.

 The root of these products starts with literal roots—trees.
 We source two different types of wood: maple and poplar.
 Learn why we chose to use maple and poplar in our designs, and how they result in superior furniture frames.

 The Best Wood for Bed Frames & Platform Beds